 Vozrozhdeniya Island, Uzbekistan

-Located This island, which lies on the Kazakh-Uzbek border, is surrounded by a deadly desert.
+Located A deadly desert surrounds this island, which is located on the Kazakh-Uzbek border.
 At the absolute least, a relic from the history of an island.

 Fishing villages and turquoise lagoons previously dotted Vozrozhdeniya, which is now an abandoned ghost town, but back when the Aral Sea was at its peak, it was a thriving place.